-Before starting a recording session, the component needs to be initialised: for this purpose it's mandatory a call to the InitRecordingSystem method; the best place to call this initialisation method is usually the container form initialisation function: for example, when using Visual C#, it will be the Form_Load function.
+Before starting a recording session, the component needs to be initialized: for this purpose it's mandatory a call to the InitRecordingSystem method; the best place to call this method is usually the container form initialization function: for example, when using Visual C#, it will be the Form_Load function.

 Each encoding format set into the EncodeFormats.ForRecording property have its own settings which can be controlled through sub-properties of the EncodeFormats property: for example, if the chosen encoding format should be ENCODING_FORMAT_WAV you would have to modify settings of the EncodeFormats.WAV property, if chosen encoding format should be ENCODING_FORMAT_MP3 you would have to modify settings of the EncodeFormats.MP3 property and so on for the remaining accepted encoding formats.

 Before starting a recording session, you need to check if the Status property is set to RECORD_STATUS_READY: if the property value should be RECORD_STATUS_NOT_READY, this would mean that initialization of the control and negotiation with underlying drivers is still not completed.